-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does granola or oatmeal have a higher GI?
+Having more knowledge of the glycemic index of food and how it raises blood sugar, many people wonder which food has a higher GI.

 Oatmeal and granola are both a medium-GI food.
 Although granola with much added sugar has a higher GI than oatmeal.
 Rolled oats have a GI of 55.
-Instant oatmeal has a GI of 79.
-Steel-cut oats have a low GI under 55.
+Instant has a GI of 79.
+Steel-cut has a low GI under 55.

-The more added high sugar ingredients granola has, the more GI.
+The more added high sugar ingredients, the more GI.

-Steel-cut oats have a lower GI because they are the least processed.
+Steel-cut has a lower GI because they are the least processed.
 Rolled oats are a little higher because they’ve been partially cooked.
 Quick oats have been steamed and rolled into thinner pieces to cook quicker.
 This process increases their GI.

 Satiety is a term used to explain the feeling of being full and the loss of appetite which occurs after eating food.
 The satiety index is a scale showing how full a person feels after eating a certain food.